primaryobjects/react-delete-row/readme.md

 ## Options

-The following options are available on `<ReactDeleteRow>`:
+The following options are available on ReactDeleteRow:

-`data` - Payload data to return in event handler callbacks (onDelete, etc).
+- `data` - Payload data to return in event handler callbacks (onDelete, etc).

-`className` - CSS class to apply to the table row. *Optional*
+- `className` - CSS class to apply to the table row. *Optional*

-`iconClassName` - CSS class to apply to the delete icon. *Optional*
+- `iconClassName` - CSS class to apply to the delete icon. *Optional*

-`delay` - Number of milliseconds for the fade effect before removing the row from the DOM. *Default is 300ms*
+- `delay` - Number of milliseconds for the fade effect before removing the row from the DOM. *Default is 300ms*

-`deleteElement` - String or JSX elements (HTML) to render for the delete icon. *Default is 'X'*
+- `deleteElement` - String or JSX elements (HTML) to render for the delete icon. *Default is 'X'*

-`onDelete` - Callback event handler for when the delete icon is clicked.
+- `onDelete` - Callback event handler for when the delete icon is clicked.
 Return `TRUE` to fade the row and remove from the DOM.
 Return `FALSE` to prevent removing the row. *Optional*

-`onDeleteComplete` - Callback event handler for after the row has been removed from the DOM. *Optional*
+- `onDeleteComplete` - Callback event handler for after the row has been removed from the DOM. *Optional*

 ## Notes